trovares/trovares_connector/_sources/index.rst.txt

    conn.transfer_to_xgt(vertices=conn.neo4j_node_labels,
                         edges=conn.neo4j_relationship_types)

-Similarly if no vertices or edges are provided, the transfer will use all them.
+Similarly if no vertices or edges are provided, the transfer will use all of them.

 .. code-block:: python